-With the popularity of the internet and technology evolving rapidly, more and more people are choosing to consume their content online.
+With the popularity of the internet and technology evolving rapidly, more and more people are consuming content online

-Whether it’s from a mobile phone, tablet or smart TV, online digital consumption is increasing and becoming the people’s choice for accessing film, TV, music, books, software and games, with 59% of UK internet users consuming content online.
+Whether it’s from a mobile phone, tablet or smart TV, online digital consumption is increasing and becoming the default choice for accessing film, TV, music, books, software and games.

-However, with this increase and demand for online consumption also comes piracy and as broadband speeds become faster and more affordable, businesses from across the creative industries are seeing more content being pirated and illegally accessed online.
+However, with this increase and demand comes piracy and as broadband speeds become faster and more affordable, businesses from across the creative industries are seeing more content being pirated and illegally accessed online.

 Risks of pirate websites

-Often pirate sites will feature advertising to help give the site a look of legitimacy but most importantly to the criminals behind them generate lucrative revenue.
-A report published in 2014 revealed that the top pirate sites generated $227 million in advertising revenue.
+Often pirate sites will feature advertising to help give the site a look of legitimacy but most importantly to the criminals behind them it generates lucrative revenue.

 Pirate sites are online havens for theft, enabling criminals to profit from content or intellectual property they had nothing to do with creating.
 The potential harm from these rogue sites is profound.
-They have been found to expose visitors to viruses, malware, fraud and scams.
-Research by the Industry Trust discovered that 97% of the most visited illegal film and TV sites contain malware or credit card scams and that 3 in 4 people experienced problems with their device after visiting pirate websites.
+They have been found to expose visitors to child-inappropriate content, viruses, malware, fraud and scams.

 Types of online piracy

 P2P or peer-to-peer sharing sites allows the sharing of digital files among “peers”.
 When using a peer-to-peer network you are allowing files stored on your computer to be available for copying by other users.
 You can then transfer exact copies of these files from one computer to another.
-Although it is legal to share large amounts of data or files, more often than not it is used to exchange copyrighted material illegally.
+Although it is legal to share large amounts of data or files, users often exchange copyrighted material illegally.

 While people may believe their files are only available to a few friends, these files can be accessed by millions of people all over the world who are part of the same P2P network.
 The default setting for most P2P networks ensures that individuals downloading files are simultaneously uploading files, which means if you download movies you are also distributing illegal content to others.
 By allowing strangers to access files on your computer, private files could also become accessible and put you at risk.